brinxmat/presentations/2016/dialogue_meeting.md

 I'm presenting a short response on behalf of my employer, Computas, at an RFI-type dialogue meeting here in Norway.

+##Acknowledgements

+Feedback on this document has been provided by various members of the library community, I'd particularly like to thank Lukas Koster, Andrew Preater, @priv_lib, Clare Playforth, Kasper Bøgh and Knut Hegna for valuable feedback.
+Any errors remain my own.

 ##Caveat emptor

 When an RFI like this is announced, I'm always a bit apprehensive; as an engineer, I want specifications to respond to, not requests for information.
 The reason for this isn't simple laziness, it's that marketing comes into play and marketing isn't fact-driven, it's perception-driven.
 Having worked on a couple of projects, both on the customer and the vendor side, where the marketing has been stronger than the content, I know that no-one benefits from overselling.
 This experience makes always makes me temper my response to be far more measured than is typically the case in the domain.
 At this point, I have nothing to sell, I'm simply presenting my take on what can/ought to be done.